jloffler/product-landing-page-fcc/README.md

  - style nav desktop

 # ToDo
- - style form elements when hover, focus, etc
+ - style all link states
+ - Use camera as icon and logo and favicon
  - make (accessible) nav hamburger menu
  - style nav mobile
- - Use camera as icon and logo and favicon
- - Write copy for subscription based stock image site
+ - add smooth scrolling to in page links
  - add favicon
+ - style form elements when hover, focus, etc
+ - add footer with links to
+   - my github
+   - photo and video reference
+   - icon reference
+ - Make "sign-up" nav link scroll to closest...top, or bottom OR
+   Make it open a dialogue box in the center of the screen
  - remove .gitignore /img/ add images to version control
+ - Write copy for subscription based stock image site

 # freeCodeCamp Product Landing Page Project